Home /

 Mihai Emilian Popa, Department of Geology and Palaeontology, Faculty of Geology and Geophysics, University of Bucharest: Fossil plants in Romania.
 Images and short descriptions of fossil plants from Romania.

-!
 Christian Pott, Forschungsstelle für Paläobotanik, Geologisch-Paläontologisches Institut, Westfälische Wilhelms-Universität, Münster, Germany: Lunz - a famous flora.
 Triassic (Carnian) macroplant remains from Austria.
-Go to: Gallery.
-Images of fossil plants sorted by collection.
-Also worth checking out: Literature concerning the Lunz flora and adjacent aspects.
-An extensive bibliography.
-Excellent!
+Snapshot taken by the Internet Archive´s Wayback Machine.
+Go to:

 Public Broadcasting Service (PBS): NOVA (a high rated science series on TV).
 First Flower.
 Go to: Flowers Modern and Ancient.
 About Archaefructus liaoningensis, discovered in the fossil beds of Liaoning Province in northeastern China.